-Coping With Stages of Grief
+Coping With Grief

 Grief is our response to loss, particularly to the loss of someone or something to which there is a deep bond or attachment.
-Coping with grief effects people emotionally and physically, and can effect each individual consciously or unconsciously.
-The grieving process can begin with denial, followed by feelings of anger, guilt, vulnerability, emptiness and depression.
+Coping with grief effects people emotionally and physically, and can impact each individual consciously or unconsciously.
+The grieving process can begin with denial, followed by feelings of anger, guilt, vulnerability, uncontrollable crying, emptiness and depression.
 In the acceptance phase, when an individual comes to terms with their loss, at their own pace, mental changes occur that will allow feelings of attachment again.

 Help with the Grieving Process